yizhang82/yizhang82.github.io/_posts/2017-03-31-dotnet-shared-generics.md

     }
 ```

-When you have two instantiations over value types such as `int` and `float`, .NET doesn't share the method body between the two instantiations, because - you guessed it - because they are value types.
+When you have two instantiations over value types such as `int` and `double`, .NET doesn't share the method body between the two instantiations, because - you guessed it - because they are value types.
 If you think about how a compiler emits code, you'll see why it can be quite challenging if you want to share the code:
-* To state the obvious, `int` and `float` has different sizes.
-So a compiler can't simply assign a register or allocate a fixed portion of the stack to hold the value, or make the copy
+* `int` and `double` has different sizes - 4 and 8 bytes.
+So a compiler can't simply assign a register or allocate a fixed portion of the stack to hold the value, or make the copy.
-* Depending on the platform, `int` and `float` can be passed in different registers / stack.
+* Depending on the platform, `int` and `double` can be passed in different registers / stack.
 Compiler doesn't even know where T is when the call has been made.
 * compiler also needs to know where the object fields are in order to track the GC fields.
 This is obviously not a problem with primitive types, but can become an issue if you are dealing with structs with reference type fields.
 Without knowing what T is, it doesn't know where the reference type fields are, and it won't be able to mark the fields (See [.NET Garbage Collector Fundamentals](https://msdn.microsoft.com/en-us/library/ee787088(v=vs.110).aspx) for more details.

-To further illustrate my point, this is the assignment in the int version:
+To further illustrate my point, this is the assignment in the `int` version:

 ```
 00007FFD73760BAC  mov         rax,qword ptr [rbp+50h]